linhtc/resume/docs/source/skill.rst

 I use this when I need to support `my project for Android <https://github.com/linhtc/android>`_ devices.

-* Easily to layout with XML structure.
+* Building layout with XML structure.
-* Making Firebase SDK via Grade.
+* Get Firebase SDK via Grade.
 * Using SQLite to store some data.
 * Have played with AsyncTask or Handler.